Get access to exclusive updates, the latest news and the inside scoop 🍨

 N0.4: Does Bundle support multiple delivery and renewal/ charge days?

 As multiple windows cannot be configured, Bundle follows the same configuration as these subscription rules:

-1. If a Shopify subscription box has been set to renew weekly, a specific charge day of the week can be selected.
+1. If a Shopify subscription box has been set to renew weekly, a specific charge day of the week can be selected for recurring payments.

-2. If a Shopify subscription box has been set to renew monthly, a specific charge day of the month can be selected.
+2. If a Shopify subscription box has been set to renew monthly, a specific charge day of the month can be selected for recurring payments.